 Hydraulic Power Unit Connectivity

-With a modern HPU, access to cloud-based diagnostics and data analytics tools streamlines workflows and reduces the demand on personnel to capture critical data and troubleshoot equipment in person.
+With a modern HPU, access to cloud-based diagnostics and data analytics tools streamlines workflows and reduces the demand for personnel to capture critical data and troubleshoot equipment in person.

 Some HPUs include case drain flow/temperature, particle counter, energy consumption, pump damage, and other monitoring parameters, with real-time access to performance and usage reports 24/7 via dashboards on a mobile device.